HesselM/rpicross_notes/03-peripherals.md

     RPI~$ links2 -g test.jpg
     ```

-    > Depending on the speed of the connection, this might take a while.
+    > 1. Depending on the speed of the connection, this might take a while.

+    > 2. If you see a message similiar to:
+    ```
+    Could not initialize any graphics driver.
+Tried the following drivers:
+    x:
+    Can't open display "(null)"
+    fb:
+    Could not get VT mode.
+    ```
+    >  you should review the "ssh"-login-message and might need to use the "-Y" instead of "-X" option of `ssh` as noted above.

 # Next

 Having installed the peripherals, it is time to [setup the crosscompilation environment](04-xc-setup.md).